Standard Chinese phonology: Syllables

 Syllables in Standard Chinese have the maximal form (CG)V(X)T, traditionally analysed as an "initial" consonant C, a "final", and a tone T. The final consists of a "medial" G (which may be one of the glides [j, w, ɥ]), a vowel V, and a coda X, which may be one of [n, ŋ, ɚ̯, i̯, u̯].
 The vowel and coda may also be grouped as the "rhyme", sometimes spelled "rime".
 Any of C, G, and X (and V, in some analyses) may be absent.
 However, in some analyses, C cannot be absent, due to the zero initial being considered a consonant.

-Many of the possible combinations under the above scheme do not actually occur.
+Only a few of the permutations possible under the above scheme actually occur.
 There are only some 35 final combinations (medial+rime) in actual syllables (see pinyin finals).
-In all, there are only about 400 different syllables when tone is ignored, and about 1300 when tone is included.
-This is a far smaller number of distinct syllables than in a language such as English.
-Since Chinese syllables usually constitute whole words, or at least morphemes, the smallness of the syllable inventory results in large numbers of homophones.
-However, in Standard Chinese, the average word length is actually almost exactly two syllables, practically eliminating most homophony issues even when tone is disregarded, especially when context is taken into account as well.
+There are only about 400 different syllables when tone is ignored, and only about 1300 when it is taken into account.
+This is a far smaller number of distinct syllables than one finds in English.
+Since a Chinese syllable usually constitutes a whole word, or morpheme at least, there are a lot of homophones.
+On the other hand, in Standard Chinese, the average word has almost exactly two syllables, eliminating most homophony issues, even when tone is disregarded, especially when context is taken into account.
 (Still, due to the limited phonetic inventory, homophonic puns in Mandarin Chinese are very common and important in Chinese culture.)

 For a list of all Standard Chinese syllables (excluding tone and rhotic coda) see the pinyin table or zhuyin table.

 Full and weak syllables

 Syllables can be classified as full (or strong), and weak.
 Weak syllables are usually grammatical markers such as 了 le, or the second syllables of some compound words (although many other compounds consist of two or more full syllables).

 A full syllable carries one of the four main tones, and some degree of stress.
 Weak syllables are unstressed, and have neutral tone.
 The contrast between full and weak syllables is distinctive; there are many minimal pairs such as 要事 yàoshì "important matter" and 钥匙 yàoshi "key", or 大意 dàyì "main idea" and (with the same characters) dàyi "careless", the second word in each case having a weak second syllable.
 Some linguists consider this contrast to be primarily one of stress, while others regard it as one of tone.
-For further discussion, see under Neutral tone and Stress, below.
+For further discussion, see Neutral tone and Stress below.

 There is also a difference in syllable length.
 Full syllables can be analyzed as having two morae ("heavy"), the vowel being lengthened if there is no coda.
 Weak syllables, however, have a single mora ("light"), and are pronounced approximately 50% shorter than full syllables.
 Any weak syllable will usually be an instance of the same morpheme (and written with the same character) as some corresponding strong syllable; the weak form will often have a modified pronunciation, however, as detailed in the following section.